Yerchik/BankAccount/README.md

 It's site for viewing your own finance operations.
+Before using, run the Main class in app package.